On the Past, Present, and Future of the Diebold-Yilmaz Approach to Dynamic Network Connectedness: Concluding Remarks

 \section{Concluding Remarks}

 With hindsight it is easy to understand the popularity of Diebold-Yilmaz connectedness measurement.
 The methodology is simple and appealing, bridging traditional ``econometric modeling thinking" on the one hand, and modern ``network and Big Data thinking" on the other, assembling the pieces to go to very new places.
-It is based on variance decompositions, which are familiar and comfortable, and it rests on a novel connection between the seemingly-distinct variance-decomposition and network literatures, namely the insight that ``a variance decomposition is a network".
+It is based on variance decompositions, which are familiar and comfortable, and it rests on a novel connection between the seemingly-distinct VAR variance-decomposition literature and the network literature, namely the insight that ``a variance decomposition is a network".
 It follows that network tools, which scale effortlessly to high dimensions, provide powerful help in summarizing and visualizing connectedness as defined by variance decompositions.

 Interesting recently-published work pushing the frontier outward includes \cite{barunik2018}, \cite{barigozzi2019}, and \cite{bykhovskaya2021}.
 Some new unpublished work, moreover, is particularly novel.
 In one new development, \cite{barigozzi2022} develop methods for connectedness in dynamic ``multilayer" networks, reflecting the insight that rich networks may have many kinds of connections, each governed by its own adjacency matrix.
-Parsimonious modeling then becomes absolutely crucial, and in that regard \cite{barigozzi2022} effectively propose a modeling framework with a ``factor structure" for the set of adjacency matrices.
+Parsimonious modeling then becomes absolutely crucial, effectively motivating \cite{barigozzi2022} to propose a modeling framework with a ``factor structure" for the set of adjacency matrices.

 In a second new development, \cite{Mlikota2023} explores the flip-side of Diebold-Yilmaz thinking.
 In particular, while Diebold and Yilmaz ``turn VARs into networks", Mlikota ``turns networks into VARs".
 More precisely, Diebold and Yilmaz map approximating model variance decompositions into weighted, directed, time-varying networks, which they use to understand dynamic connectedness, whereas Mlikota goes in the opposite direction, modeling approximating model conditional mean functions but exploiting the restrictions implied by network structure to achieve regularization.
-Those restrictions take the form of chains, providing a natural underpinning for rich patterns of multi-step causality \citep{DufourandRenault1998}.
+Those restrictions take the form of chains, which generate rich patterns of multi-step causality \citep{DufourandRenault1998}.